zentralpro/zentral-terraform-gcp/README.md

 ##### Worker instances

-→ Cloud SQL
+**[OUTBOUND]** Google cloud - Cloud SQL

 mTLS authentication using the [Cloud SQL auth proxy](https://cloud.google.com/sql/docs/postgres/connect-auth-proxy), and instance IAM authentication.
 The Zentral application communicates locally with the proxy.

-→ Memory Store
+**[OUTBOUND]** Google cloud - Memory Store

 Using a [private service access](https://cloud.google.com/memorystore/docs/redis/networking#private_services_access) to authorize only our VPC to communicate with the Redis instance.

-→ Google cloud project, secrets, logging, buckets, Pub/Sub
+**[OUTBOUND]** Google cloud - Project metadata, secrets, logging, buckets, Pub/Sub

-API calls using HTTPS endpoints, and instance IAM authentication.
+API calls using HTTPS (443) endpoints, and instance IAM authentication.

+**[OUTBOUND]** **[OPTIONAL]** Zentral EK instance

+API calls in the VPC, HTTP (9200) endpoints.

+**[OUTBOUND]** **[OPTIONAL]** third party - Splunk

+Splunk API endpoint authenticated using an API token and optional extra headers, over HTTPS.

-→ Official Ubuntu repositories, HTTPS (443)
+**[OUTBOUND]** Official Ubuntu repositories

-To receive the OS updates.
+To receive the OS updates, HTTPS (443)

-← Managed Instance Group
+**[INBOUND]** Google cloud - Managed instance group

 HTTP (9910) health check on the `/metrics` vector endpoint.

-← Monitoring instance
+**[INBOUND]** Zentral monitoring instance - Prometheus

 HTTP (9910) vector `/metrics` scraping by Prometheus using the internal VPC.
 No authentication, port and source network tag (`monitoring`) limited using the VPC firewall.

 ##### Monitoring instance

-→ Google cloud project, secrets, logging, buckets
+**[OUTBOUND]** Google cloud - Project metadata, secrets, logging, buckets, Pub/Sub

 API calls using HTTPS (443) endpoints, and instance IAM authentication.

-→ optional EK VM
+**[OUTBOUND]** **[OPTIONAL]** Zentral EK instance

-API calls in the VPC, using HTTP (9200) endpoints.
+API calls in the VPC, HTTP (9200) endpoints.

-→ optional external Splunk event store
+**[OUTBOUND]** **[OPTIONAL]** third party - Splunk

- - Splunk API endpoint authenticated using an API token and optional extra headers, over HTTPS.
+Splunk API endpoint authenticated using an API token and optional extra headers, over HTTPS.

-→ Official Ubuntu repositories, HTTPS (443)
+**[OUTBOUND]** Official Ubuntu repositories

-To receive the OS updates.
+To receive the OS updates, HTTPS (443)

 ##### EK instance

-→ Google cloud project, secrets, logging, buckets
+**[OUTBOUND]** Google cloud - Project metadata, secrets, logging, buckets, Pub/Sub

-API calls using HTTPS endpoints, and instance IAM authentication.
+API calls using HTTPS (443) endpoints, and instance IAM authentication.

-→ Official Ubuntu repositories, HTTPS
+**[OUTBOUND]** Official Ubuntu repositories

-To receive the OS updates.
+To receive the OS updates, HTTPS (443)

+**[INBOUND]** **[OPTIONAL]** Zentral web & worker instances

+API calls in the VPC, HTTP (9200) endpoints.
+No authentication, port and source network tag (`web`, `worker`) limited using the VPC firewall.

+## Data lifecycle

+### Collection

+Agents running on the macOS clients are collecting the information and sending it via API calls to Zentral.
+Inventory information can also come from third party inventory systems like Jamf.
+Events are normalized, and metadata about the source is added (IP address, Geo Localization, User agent).

+#### Agents

+##### Osquery

+[Osquery](https://osquery.io/) uses basic SQL commands to leverage a relational data-model to describe a device.
+Osquery is a multi-platform tool.
+[Tables](https://osquery.io/schema/5.10.2/) exist for most of OS resources.
+The query results are pushed to Zentral using HTTPS API calls.
+The configuration for Osquery is downloaded from Zentral using HTTPS API calls.
+All API calls are logged using the Zentral event pipeline.

+##### Santa

+[Santa](https://santa.dev/) is a binary and file access authorization system for macOS.
+It consists of a system extension that allows or denies attempted executions using a set of rules stored in a local database.
+Decision events (Decision, Machine serial number, `PID`, `PPID`, `UID`, `GID`, path, arguments, code signature) are sent to Zentral using HTTPS API calls.
+Rule updates are downloaded from Zentral using HTTPS API calls.
+All API calls are logged using the Zentral event pipeline.

+### Processing

+Events are first processed by the Zentral `web` VMs.
+Updates to the status of the machines are written in the CloudSQL database.
+Events are then written to the Google Cloud Pub/Sub queues, and processed by the `worker` VMs.
+Events in Google Cloud Pub/Sub are [encrypted at rest and in transit](https://cloud.google.com/pubsub/docs/encryption).

+### Storage

+#### Configuration

+The configuration data for Zentral itself and the agents or third party inventory is stored in the Cloud SQL database.
+Audit events are generated when configuration objects are created, modified and deleted, with the unified metadata (User information, IP, authentication) and the previous state if relevant.

+#### Hardware and software inventory

+The inventory data (software, hardware) is stored in the Cloud SQL database.
+Change events are generated too.

+#### Events

+The events are shipped to the configured event stores, by the store processes on the `worker` VMs.
+If the EK instance is configured to store the events in this deployment, indices lifecycles and backups are managed using the Terraform variables.
+Data in the EK instance is encrypted at rest, and the backups are stored in the backup bucket, also encrypted at rest.
+Data retention, encryption and backup in third party stores (Splunk for example) is out-of-scope for this document.

 ## Deployment